• Skip to primary navigation

 Origins of Lancashire hotpot

-Unless you have tasted a Lancashire hotpot, you will find it hard to believe that such a delicious dish can come out of so few ingredients.
-But believe me, it’s true.
-There are no fancy herbs and spices in this dish, jut plain wholesome cooking at its finest.
+Unless you have tasted a Lancashire hotpot, you will find it hard to believe that such a delicious dish can come from so few ingredients.
+But believe me, it's true.
+There are no fancy herbs and spices in this dish, just plain wholesome cooking at its finest.

 Earliest form of slow cooker

-A Lancashire hotpot was probably the forerunner of one pot meals, and the earliest form of the slow cooker.
-During the industrial revolution, more and more women had begun working in the woollen mills.
-They needed a easy way to feed their family and they would take the prepared dish to the local baker on their way to work.
+A Lancashire hotpot was probably the forerunner of one-pot meals and the earliest form of the slow cooker.
+During the Industrial Revolution, more and more women began working in the woollen mills.
+They needed an easy way to feed their family and they would take the prepared dish to the local baker on their way to work.
 He would put it in his oven (not every home had an oven in those days) and the women would pick it up again on their way home, wrapped in a blanket to keep it warm.
 Hence the term hotpot.

 What goes into a Lancashire hotpot?

 Traditionally, Lancashire hotpot also contained lamb kidneys and oysters, but this is a matter of taste.
-Back in the day, oysters were a cheap way of bulking up the meat, but as oysters became more popular, and consequently more expensive, their use has died out.
+Back in the day, oysters were a cheap way of bulking up meat, but as oysters became more popular and consequently more expensive, their use has died out.

 This easy recipe requires no other embellishments.
 I can’t think of anything nicer to come home to after a long day at the grindstone, than a piping hot dish of Lancashire hotpot.
 Just look at that succulent lamb underneath the creamy potatoes!

-You can get the full recipe for Lancashire hotpot on the printable recipe card at the end of this post.
+**You can find the complete list of ingredients and full instructions for making this traditional Lancashire hotpot on the printable recipe card at the end of this post**

 Lancashire hotpot is a simple dish.
 You don’t need many ingredients – lamb, potatoes, carrots and onions.
 And of course, you will need some stock and seasoning.